schrilax/schrilax.github.io/_pages/cv.md

 ======
 * __Senior AI Scientist/Engineer, LinkedIn__ (Jul 2021 - Present)
   - Conditional label generation using LLMs
-    - Built prompt generation pipelines which can create prompts to be fed to LLMs for conditional label generation via in-context learning.
+    - Built prompt generation pipelines for large scale LLM inference to assist in conditional label generation via in-context learning.
     - Worked towards instruction fine-tuning and pre-training of in-house LLMs.
     <!-- - Built prompt generation pipelines which can read input data and automatically create prompts to be fed to LLMs for label generation. -->
     <!-- - Developed a novel prompt engineering technique which can handle sequential data. -->